Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Log every input/output pair with quality score

-Weekly review of bottom 10% quality scores
+Weekly review of the bottom 10% quality scores

-Identify pattern in failures
+Identify a pattern in failures

 Update prompt with edge case handling